SS Western Reserve: History

 On August 30, 1892, in Lake Superior, Western Reserve was loaded with ballast and traveling upbound to Two Harbors, a port serving the Minnesota iron ranges, for a load of iron ore.
 At 9 p.m., she ran into a storm about 60 mi above Whitefish Point.
 With a loud crash, the ship broke in two and sank within 10 minutes.
 All 21 crew and six passengers were able to get off in two lifeboats.
 Seventeen people, including Captain Minch and his family, got in the wooden boat.
 The remaining 10 people got into a metal lifeboat, which then capsized.
 The wooden boat was only able to pick up two survivors from the metal lifeboat.
 The wooden lifeboat remained afloat until about 7 a.m. when it also capsized, about 1 mi from shore.
 All were drowned except for wheelsman Harry Stewart, who with considerable effort swam to shore.
-He lay bedraggled on the beach somewhere between Grand Marias and Deer Park, "almost unconscious" for an hour, before he half crawled 10 mi to a lifesaving station.
+He lay bedraggled on the beach somewhere between Grand Marais and Deer Park, "almost unconscious" for an hour, before he half crawled 10 mi to a lifesaving station.
 He attributed his survival to a heavy knit close fitting pea jacket which he said "alone saved him".

 Experts disagree whether the Western Reserves construction or design contributed to the breakup.
 Some believed it sank due to "hogging", where the middle of the ship is lifted by a large wave leaving the two ends hanging in mid-air, causing the middle to snap like a twig—the ship was simply too long without adequate structural support.
 Others pointed to the location of the superstructure at both ends, most big ships at the time had the superstructure in the middle to help hold it together.
 Upon being debriefed, Stewart's descriptions led to accusations of brittle steel.
 This was during the early days of maritime steel, which was not designed to gracefully handle the twisting and stretching forces of waves.
 The Titanic used the same type of steel as the Western Reserve, and similar accusations of brittle steel were made after that disaster.